 Southwest Performance Business Card Basics

-There are lots of things to love about the Southwest Performance Business Card — a massive sign-up bonus, excellent perks that can cover the cost of the annual fee over and over, and more.
+There are lots of things to love about the Southwest Performance Business Card — a great welcome bonus, excellent perks that can cover the cost of the annual fee over and over, and more.
 Furthermore, some new perks were just added to the card, making it even more compelling than before.
 Let’s go over all the details of the card to be aware of.

 Southwest Performance Business Card Bonus: 80K Points